 I am a professor in the Biology Department at Purdue University Fort Wayne.
 My students and I form the K-Team, and we conduct research on the ecology, behavior, and conservation of wildlife, especially imperiled reptiles.
 Learn more about that side of things at the Research tab.

-Dr. Kingsbury also directs the Environmental Resources Center, or ERC, one of the university’s Centers of Excellence.
+I also direct the Environmental Resources Center, or ERC, one of the university’s Centers of Excellence.
 The mission of the ERC is to promote the understanding and conservation of our natural resources.

-In 2018, Bruce received the Outstanding Research Award, the university’s highest award for research, and was named a Fellow in the Indiana Academy of Sciences.
-In 2017, he was awarded the Lowell W. Beineke Medal, the highest honor in the College of Arts and Sciences.
+I received the Outstanding Research Award, the university’s highest award for research, in 2018, and was named a Fellow in the Indiana Academy of Sciences in the same year.
+In 2017, I was awarded the Lowell W. Beineke Medal, the highest honor in the then College of Arts and Sciences.